AlayaCare/alayamarket-external-docs/docs/user_guide/README.md

 For email subscriptions, you will receive an email containing a link that must be clicked to confirm your subscription.
-For http subscriptions, you will receive a confirmation event containing a `SubscribeURL` that you will need to perform a GET request on (for more information, see [here](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.prepare.html).
+For http subscriptions, you will receive a confirmation event containing a `SubscribeURL` that you will need to perform a GET request on.
+For more information, see [here](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.prepare.html).